I’m a proud step-mom to a wonderful 13-year-old boy.

 So here are the main ways that social media can harm teenagers, as I see them:

 It’s very difficult for teens to avoid making comparisons with others online.
 Everything, from physical appearance to personal “successes” and “failures” are under the microscope on social media.
+So it’s inevitable that a teen’s mental health can easily be affected.

 Getting as many “likes” as possible on social media can become an obsession for teens and make them do things they wouldn’t normally do, like changing their appearance, being overtly sexual, and engaging in risky social media challenges.